rotundasoftware/cartero/README.md

 ## Overview

-The days of organizing assets into directories by their type are over.
-The new black is organizing applications into packages that contain HTML, JavaScript, css, and images. [npm](https://www.npmjs.org/‎) is a powerful platform for managing and sharing such packages.
-Cartero makes it easy for web apps to consume them.
+cartero is a build tool that makes it easy for your application to consume npm packages with client side assets like styles, templates, and images.
+Think browserify + gulp + the rails asset pipeline.
+It allows you to easily modularize your front end ui components and use then in conjunction with other npm packages.

-A package is defined as a directory that contains a [package.json](https://www.npmjs.org/doc/json.html) file.
+A npm package is defined as a directory that contains a [package.json](https://www.npmjs.org/doc/json.html) file.
 In addition to standard npm package.json properties, stylesheets and other assets of a package may be enumerated using globs, along with any transforms they require (as implemented in [parcelify](https://github.com/rotundasoftware/parcelify), on which cartero is built).

 ```
 {